pmerrill/PHP-JS-REST-API-Framework/README.md

 	// source.js defines each endpoint's parameters.
 	// These parameters are formatted into a key-value object in app.js and passed to the /api endpoint.
-	// The /api endpoint takes the parameters object and converts it into a string.
+	// The /api endpoint takes the parameters and converts it into a string.
 	// Ex: ?fields=name;population;region
 	public function setEndpointQueryString($queryString){}